 A Place to BECOME - Our Vision

 Our vision at St Margaret's is that every child is provided with 'A Place to BECOME' through, Faith, Hope and Love.
-A place where children are nurtured to find their passion, whether is be for art, writing, science, sport, music or design, and are well supported in harnessing their potential.
+A place where children are nurtured to find their passion,whether it be for art, writing, science, sport, music or design.
+A place where they are supported to harness their full potential.

 We aim to make the children's experience at St Margaret's fun, memorable and challenging.

-We aim to develop pupil's creative skills to be global citizens.
-We want them to be enterprising and in the future; change the world.
+We aim to develop pupil's abilities to become global citizens.
+We want them to be enterprising, and in the future; change the world.

-To problem solve; to present; to find different ways of doing things.
+To problem solve; to present ideas in different ways; to find different ways of thinking.

 We encourage our children to be Open.

 To collaborate; to share; to emphathise; to love.